denten-books/plain-text/0-chapter.md

 ### Materialism

 Finally, *Plain Text* constitutes a concerted effort to repay the debt of materialism.
-Complex systems that support the life of the mind today lie beyond an individual's powers of control.
+Complex systems that support the life of the mind today seem to lie beyond an individual's powers of control.
 In almost a decade of teaching critical computing in the humanities, I routinely encountered otherwise informed people who nevertheless felt hopelessly estranged from the tools of their everyday intellectual activity.
 I suspect that much of the metaphysical angst directed against computation in general is really a symptom of that basic alienation.
-Contemporary knowledge workers stare into small black boxes for a considerable part of their days, suspecting, in the absence of other feedback, that their gaze is met in bad faith.
+Contemporary knowledge workers stare into small black boxes for a considerable part of their days, suspecting, in the absence of other feedback, that the system meets their gaze in bad faith.

 Critical theory, at its best, aims to see "the human bottom of non-human things" [@horkheimer_critical_1982, 143].
-Materialist critique, in the Marxist tradition, promises nothing less than human emancipation.
-But as Max Horkheimer wrote, "the issue is not simply the theory of emancipation; it is the practice of it as well" [@horkheimer_critical_1982, 233].
+As such, it is one of our most powerful tools for analysis and resistance against technological determinism.[^ln-determine] But as Max Horkheimer wrote, "the issue is not simply the theory of emancipation; it is the practice of it as well" [@horkheimer_critical_1982, 233].
 The echoes of experimental pragmatism resonate again in these words.
 Recently, scholars like Alan Liu and Kathleen Fitzpatrick have began to turn the tools of critical theory towards the instrumental contexts of knowledge production [@liu_laws_2004;
 @fitzpatrick_planned_2011].
 I join them to argue that in treating the instruments of intellectual production (and consumption) uncritically, all of us---readers and writers---accumulate an ethical debt, owed to ourselves and to the world.

+[^ln-determine]: I mean "determinism" as both (a) a belief in the intrinsic agency of complex systems and (b) a practice of diminishing the scope of human freedoms by technological means.

-It is one thing, for example, to theorize about the free movement of literary tropes across cultures and continents, and quite another to have that sentiment appear in print behind paywalls inaccessible to most reading publics who have no means of affording institutional subscription.
-Similarly, the theoretical distinction between form and content, when instantiated in specific file formats like Microsoft Word (`.docx`) or Adobe Reader (`.pdf`), can affect a material division of labor between editors, proofreaders, book sellers, and offshore typesetting shops.[^ln-sweatshop] One group trades "content" in the economy of prestige, another "formatting" in the economy of survival, while yet another controls distribution in the market economy for profit.
+It is one thing, for example, to theorize about the free movement of literary tropes across cultures and continents, and quite another to have that sentiment appear in print behind paywalls inaccessible to most reading publics.
+Similarly, a theoretical distinction between form and content, when instantiated in specific file formats like Microsoft Word (`.docx`) or Adobe Reader (`.pdf`), enacts a material division of labor between editors, proofreaders, book sellers, and offshore typesetting shops.[^ln-sweatshop] One group trades "content" in the economy of prestige, another "formatting" in the economy of survival, while yet another controls distribution in the market economy, for profit.

-Such real world divisions remain obscured as long as the conversation about distinctions like "form" and "content" persists in the abstract, without intervention at their material basis.
-In enacting a reconciliation of vocabularies, my goal then is to reclaim such ordinary material contexts of everyday knowledge production, connecting them to long standing concerns in aesthetic theory, literary analysis, and social thought.
-Yet because my own alienation was so profound, the task of rebuilding the material foundations recounted here was not an easy one.
-It begins with the recovery of immediate technical fundamentals in the early chapters and ends with the broader social impact of these particulates in the later chapters.
+Such divisions remain in place as long as distinctions like "form" and "content" persist in the abstract.
+Materialist critique cannot achieve its stated aims without purchase on the material world.
+My goals in this book therefore go beyond the reconciliation of vocabularies. *Plain Text* is a call to action.

 [^ln-uni]: The Unicode Consortium. *The Unicode Standard: Worldwide Character Encoding*, Version 1.0, Volume 1.
 Reading, Mass.: Addison-Wesley, 1990.